wstroberg/starter-academic/content/home/welcome.md

  css_class = ""
 +++

-We invesitage questions in cell biology and physiology using a range of computational and theoretical techniques.
+We invesitage questions in cell biology, physiology and bioengineering using a range of computational and theoretical techniques.
+Our focus is on addressing scientific and engineering questions.
+Often, this requires the development of new methods for simulating complex systems across disparate length and time scales.
+More detailed descriptions of our research can be found here.

+Information about our research team can be found here.
+If you are interested in joining the Computational BioSystems Lab, more information can be found here.